 SOAP API provides a powerful, convenient, and simple SOAP-based web services interface for interacting with Salesforce.
 You can use SOAP API to create, retrieve, update, or delete records.
 You can also use SOAP API to perform searches and much more.
 Use SOAP API in any language that supports web services.

 For example, you can use SOAP API to integrate Salesforce with your org’s ERP and finance systems.
 You can also deliver real-time sales and support information to company portals and populate critical business systems with customer information.

-When to Use Chatter REST API
+When to Use Connect REST API

 When to Use User Interface API

 When to Use the Analytics REST API

 You can access Analytics assets—such as datasets, lenses, and dashboards—programmatically using the Analytics REST API.
 Send queries directly to the Analytics Platform.
 Access datasets that have been imported into the Analytics Platform.
 Create and retrieve lenses.
 Access XMD information.
 Retrieve a list of dataset versions.
 Create and retrieve Analytics applications.
 Create, update, and retrieve Analytics dashboards.
 Retrieve a list of dependencies for an application.
 Determine what features are available to the user.
 Work with snapshots.
 Manipulate replicated datasets.

 Bulk API is based on REST principles and is optimized for loading or deleting large sets of data.
 You can use it to query, queryAll, insert, update, upsert, or delete many records asynchronously by submitting batches.
 Salesforce processes batches in the background.